ycpcs/cs360-spring2017/syllabus.md

 Programming assignments will consist of written questions along with occasional implementation of *pseudocode* algorithmic solutions to the problems.
 Collaboration on homework assignments is encouraged, but each student must submit their own solutions that demonstrate their understanding of the material.

 Homework assignments will be collected at the **beginning** of class.
 Late assignments will be marked down 20% per day late. **No credit will be given for assignments that are more than three (3) days late.**

+### Empirical Comparison Report

+Several homework assignments will include a sort implementation question to generate empirical data for different size inputs.
+The comparison report will require students to examine the fit of the empirical data to asymptotic bounds, and then provide a detailed discussion of how the different sorting algorithms compare with each other.
+Further details will be provided later in the semester.

+### Exams

+**No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.**

+**You must receive a score of 70+ on AT LEAST ONE exam to earn a passing grade for the course.**

+Exams will consist of an in-class portion and a take-home portion.
+The in-class portion will be closed book.
+The take-home portion will be open book, lecture notes, and homework solutions.

 ### Final Project